krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - we can use a sliding window for this problem - but this is non-optimal `O(n^2)` worst case
 - how can we use a stack to improve the time complexity to O(n)? and what should the stack store?

+819: Most Common Word

+- Wow, tests your knowledge of the language
+  - String library, regex matching
+- String manipulation and instantiation of Abstract libraries

 937: Reorder Data in Log Files

 - This is about knowing the language - java - and the methods available